EU AI Act: Frequently Asked Questions Answered

 - Logs and records of automatic logging (Article 12)

-Deployers of high-risk AI systems have lighter documentation requirements but must still maintain logs of the system's operation (Article 26(5)) and conduct fundamental rights impact assessments where required.
+Deployers get off lighter, but not free.
+You still have to keep logs of the system's operation (Article 26(5)) and run fundamental rights impact assessments where they are required.

-For GPAI model providers, Article 53 requires detailed technical documentation including training methodology and compute used, a sufficiently detailed summary of training data, and compliance with EU copyright law.
+If you provide a GPAI model, Article 53 asks for detailed technical documentation: training methodology and the compute you used, a sufficiently detailed summary of the training data, and compliance with EU copyright law.

 12. What Are Prohibited AI Practices?

-Article 5 bans specific AI practices outright.
-These prohibitions have been enforceable since February 2, 2025:
+Some uses of AI are simply off the table.
+Article 5 bans them outright, and the bans have been enforceable since February 2, 2025:

 - AI systems using subliminal, manipulative, or deceptive techniques that distort behaviour and cause significant harm